Coli is a small mountain centre placed in a panoramic, quiet and sunny position, overlooking the high valley of Trebbia in the Province of Piacenza.

 Close to the small centre, for experienced hikers and pilgrims, there is a part of the Abbots’ Way, the ancient way used by monks and rediscovered by passionate scholars.
 The Road of the Abbots starts from Pavia, passes through Bobbio and leads to Pontremoli (PR), where it is possible to continue to Rome following the Via Francigena.

 The Local Association and the Sports Club organize fairs that are special dates for loyal tourists and inhabitants.

-The first one is the “Festa dell’Allegria” (happiness party), which takes place on the weekend between 5th and 10th August, two dancing evenings with grilled meat dinners, held in the area of the sports center of Coli.
+The first one is the “Festa dell’Allegria” (happiness party), which takes place on the weekend between 5th and 10th August, two dancing evenings with grilled meat dinners, held in the area of the sports centre of Coli.

 On the third Sunday of October, the "Festival of typical products of the Mountain" is held in the central square of Coli.
-That's Coli’s main fair and also a feast of the mountain: there are several exhibitors and local sellers of organic products, ideal for those who want to buy the products of the Apennines, in particular mushrooms and chestnuts.
+That's not only Coli’s main fair but also a feast of the mountain: there are several exhibitors and local sellers of organic products, ideal for those who want to buy the products of the Apennines, in particular mushrooms and chestnuts.
 In the afternoon there are usually events dedicated to songs and folk traditions of the mountains.

 Situated on State Road n.
-45, which starts from Piacenza and leads to Genoa, there is the village of Perino, one of the most populous centers of the municipality.
+45, which starts from Piacenza and leads to Genoa, there is the town of Perino, one of the most populous centres of the municipality.
 There, the weekly market is held.
 Not far from Perino, following the street to Mount Armelio there is the tower of Macerato, the remains of an ancient castle, which in the XI century belonged to Saint Paul’s Monastery in Mezzano and was then given to the peasants of the place.